OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 # Use the Outlook REST APIs from an Outlook add-in

 The [Office.context.mailbox.item](https://docs.microsoft.com/office/dev/add-ins/reference/objectmodel/requirement-set-1.5/Office.context.mailbox.item) namespace provides access to many of the common fields of messages and appointments.
 However, in some scenarios an add-in may need to access data that is not exposed by the namespace.
 For example, the add-in may rely on custom properties set by an outside app, or it needs to search the user's mailbox for messages from the same sender.
 In these scenarios, the [Outlook REST APIs](../rest/index.md) is the recommended method to retrieve the information.

-> [!NOTE]
-> You can also access [Outlook REST APIs via Microsoft Graph](../rest/index.md#outlook-rest-api-via-microsoft-graph) but there are some key differences.
-For more details, please [Compare Microsoft Graph and Outlook](../rest/compare-graph.md).

 ## Get an access token